 King Edward I was famous for his temperament.
-He reformed the royal administration and common law Read more about the King Edward I (Longshanks) >>
+He reformed the royal administration and common law Read more about the King Edward I (Longshanks) *Reign 1272-1307 >>

-King Edward II was a failure as a king and ruler and his sexuality was questioned, King Edward II was believed to be in a relationship with Piers Gaveston Read more about the King Edward II >>
+King Edward II was a failure as a king and ruler and his sexuality was questioned, King Edward II was believed to be in a relationship with Piers Gaveston Read more about the King Edward II *Reign 1307-1327 >>

-King Edward III was a strong medieval king who restored the Royal authority.
-King Edward III also united the people against the French.
-Read more about the King Edward III >>
+King Edward III restored Royal authority and also united the people of England against the French.
+Read more about the King Edward III *Reign 1327-1377 >>

-King Henry II ruled from 1154 until 1189, he was described as a ruthless leader, however he managed to achieve so much, conquering large parts of France Read more about the King Henry II >>
+King Henry II ruled from 1154 until 1189, he was described as a ruthless leader, however, he managed to achieve so much, conquering large parts of France Read more about the King Henry II *Reign 1154-1189 >>

 King Richard II was considered an intelligent King, he resolved the Peasants' Revolt with courage and cunning having the leaders killed.
-Read more about the King Richard II >>
+Read more about the King Richard II Reign 1377-1399 >>

 King Richard I was also commonly known as "Richard the Lionheart" for his bravery.
 Richard the Lionheart was a brave warrior who fought Saladin in the Crusades.
-Read more about the Richard The Lionheart >>
+Read more about the Richard The Lionheart *Reign 1189-1199 >>

-The era of the Plantagenet kings of England started from 1154 with the ascension of Henry II to the throne.
+The era of the Plantagenet kings of England started in 1154 with the ascension of Henry II to the throne.
 Henry II ruled till his death in 1189 after which Richard the Lionheart ascended to the throne and ruled till his death in 1199.